junxit/us-congress-bills-117/metadata.md

 - 2021-07-19 — Ms. Houlahan moved to suspend the rules and pass the bill.
 - 2021-07-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 209). (text: CR H3651)
 - 2021-07-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 209).(text: CR H3651)
+- 2021-07-20 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.